syzygy800/nefertiti/README.md

      4. Confirm that the command prints the installed version of Go.

 ## Cloning
-You will need Go installed and `GOPATH` configured.
+You will need Go installed and `$GOPATH` configured.

   ```
   mkdir -p $GOPATH/src/github.com/svanas